foliovision/fv-descriptions/readme.txt

 = Will FV Descriptions actually put the edited descriptions into the header? =

 No, it's just an editor for the descriptions.
 Use [FV All In One SEO](http://foliovision.com/seo-tools/wordpress/plugins/fv-all-in-one-seo-pack/) for the SEO optimization of your site.

-== Testing ==

-1. Go to Tools -> FV Descriptions

-1.1.
-Select the post type you want to edit

-1.2.
-Fill your description in the input field

-1.3.
-Click on the "Save" button

-1.4.
-Check the description in the post/page/category